Pact of Forgetting: International implications

 The United Nations has repeatedly urged Spain to repeal the amnesty law, for example in 2012, and most recently in 2013.

 This is on the basis that under international law amnesties do not apply to crimes against humanity.

 According to the International Covenant on Civil and Political Rights, Article 7, "no one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment".
 Furthermore, Judge Garzón had drawn attention to Article 15, which does not admit political exceptions to punishing individuals for criminal acts.
-However, this is not a uniform practice, there have been cases where the U.N. said that an amnesty is important in order to restore peace and help make the government stronger.

 It has also been argued that crimes during the Franco era, or at least those of the Civil War period, were not yet illegal.
 This is because international law regarding crimes of humanity developed in the aftermath of the Second World War and for crimes prior to that period the principle of nullum crimen sine lege, or "no crime without a law", could be said to apply.

-An Argentinian judge is investigating Franco-era crimes under the international legal principle of universal justice.
+In 2013, an Argentinian judge was investigating Franco-era crimes under the international legal principle of universal justice.